jundalisay/sp/content/en/research/indian/gospel/chapter-26.md

 Sunday, August 3, 1884

 SRI RAMAKRISHNA was sitting in his room in the temple garden at Dakshineswar after his midday meal.
 A party of Bauls from Shibpur, several devotees from Bhawanipur, Balarām, and M. were in the room.
-Rākhāl, Lātu, and Harish were then living with the Master.
+Rakhal, Lātu, and Harish were then living with the Master.
 They too were present.

 The Master began the conversation by addressing the Baul musicians from Shibpur.